Ron Harms

+Coaching career

+Harms was hired in 1962 as an assistant football coach and head coach in track and field and cross country at Concordia Teachers College—know known as Concordia University Nebraska—in Seward, Nebraska.
+Two years later, he succeeded Ralph Starenko as head football coach.

 Harms was the 12th head football coach at Adams State College in Alamosa, Colorado and he held that position for four seasons, from 1970 until 1973.
 His coaching record at Adams State was 21–14–2.